 Take a walking tour of Old Havana to experience what makes up the pulsating heart of Havana.

 7. Cámera Oscura In Old Havana

-After soaking in the phenomenal history in Habana Vieja, climb the 11 foot (35-meter) Plaza Vieja tower and peer through the Camera Oscura.
+After soaking in the phenomenal history of Habana Vieja, climb the 11-foot (35-meter) Plaza Vieja tower and peer through the Camera Oscura.